migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 **Deliberately Omitting the Antisolvent Step**

-In standard halide-perovskite film fabrication, antisolvent quenching — dripping a nonpolar solvent during spin-coating to trigger rapid crystallization — is close to standard practice.
+In halide-perovskite film fabrication, antisolvent quenching — dripping a nonpolar solvent during spin-coating to trigger rapid crystallization — is close to standard practice.
 Yet this paper explicitly notes that the films were prepared **"without using an antisolvent."** The manuscript does not explicitly state the reason, but this can be attributed to the oxidation sensitivity of Sn and the phase-separation issues observed in mixed Sn-Pb perovskites.

 It is an exception to the general protocol that only someone who has directly worked with this materials system can judge.